 Nearly every summer afternoon, I played this game when I was supposed to be taking a nap.
 Teddy, my favorite bear, is not sure if he likes this game or not.
-He does not like to imagine being lost at sea.
+He does not want to imagine being lost at sea.

 “Will anyone find us,” my cherished companion whimpers surveying the wagon’s pile of toys beside the bed.

 “Yes,” I whisper, stroking his soft fur behind his worn ears.
 “A sailor will find us, and we shall be safe, and then we shall have tea.
 Don’t worry,” I assure him.
 “Let’s decide which toys to save so we can play with them when we are rescued.”